Brett-Kennedy/ClassificationThresholdTuner/README.md

 The tool may be used for both binary classification and multi-class classification, though is simpler in the binary case.
 With binary probablems, only a single threshold must be found.
 With multi-class classification, the tool seeks to identify the optimal threshold for each class.
 As the two cases are somewhat different, we discuss them separately next.

+If binary labels are what's relevant, can be productive to adjust the thresholds.
+The confusion matrixes can look quite different.

 ## Thresholds in binary classification
 Where there are only two classes, the models may output a probability for each class for each record.
 Scikit-learn, for example, works this way.
 But, one probability is simply 1.0 minus the other, so only the probabilities of one of the classes are strictly necessary.